officelifehq/officelife/docs/introduction.md

 Employees can only log what they've done once per day.
 By definition, I don't allow someone to change the date of a post they have written – that means if they omit one day, they can't come back the next day and fill the information.
 This is done on purpose in order to force people to actually use this feature if a team needs it.

 Every night at 11pm (UTC), the server checks whose employees have logged their work and keeps count.
 It’s up to the company to decide how they want to enforce this policy of logging the work.
 A company can choose to create automated rules using the poIrful flow feature if they want to be warned when an employee skips, say, 7 days of logging work in a row.

+### Employee's description

+Employees can add a description to their profile, allowing them to personalize a bit their profile page.
+The description supports Markdown.
+Anyone in the company will be able to see this description.

 ### Employee's address